The store will not work correctly when cookies are disabled.

 You can withdraw your consent at any time by clicking on the link accessible in our personal data protection policy.
 To learn more, click here.

-Key elements of any multi-sensory space, fibre optics are perfect for tactile exploration and visual stimulation.
-Once lit, they put on a magical show.
-The long strands can be woven, tied or rolled.
-Even when switched off, the fibres react to black light, becoming visible.
-For visually-impaired people, fibre optics allow light to be seen differently, and to touch and manipulate it.
+A key element of any multisensory space, fiber optics invite tactile exploration and visual stimulation.
+When lit, they offer a magical spectacle.
+The long filaments can be braided, knotted or wound.
+Even when switched off, the fibers react to black light and become visible.
+For the visually impaired, optical fibers allow light to be perceived differently, to be touched and manipulated.

 Color